Axway/docker-cft/podman/README.md

 #### 8. Upgrade Transfer CFT

 You can use the upgrade option to change the image used for Transfer CFT without losing Transfer CFT's data (i.e. keep the runtime).
-This could be useful, for example, if you want to work with a newly released 3.10.2206 instead of the current 3.10.2203, or you want to add some security options to the Linux kernel.
+This could be useful, for example, if you want to work with a newly released 3.10.2209 instead of the current 3.10.2206, or you want to add some security options to the Linux kernel.

 You must first load the new Transfer CFT image in your repository.
 You can either:
-- Use an official Transfer CFT image, as described in the section "How to use the official Transfer CFT Docker image"
+- Use an official Transfer CFT image, as described in the section [How to use the official Transfer CFT Container image](#how-to-use-the-official-transfer-cft-container-image)
-- Build a new Transfer CFT image, using the instructions in ../docker/README.md
+- Build a new Transfer CFT image, using the instructions in [`docker/README.md`](../docker/README.md)

 ##### 1. Export Transfer CFT data